Association of Track and Field Statisticians: Roberto Quercetani

 Quercetani was born in Florence, Italy on May 3, 1922.
 He was interested in both foreign languages and athletics from an early age, his study in both helped by reading foreign newspapers sent by friends from Switzerland.
 After World War II, he served as a technical interpreter for the allied forces in Italy.
 Now fluent in English, French and German, he started writing articles for the foreign sporting publications Leichathletik of Germany, World Sports of the UK, and Track and Field News of the United States.

 In 1948, he wrote his first athletics statistical publication (with Don Potts).

 From 1951, Quercetani started as a long-time contributor to the Italian newspapers La Gazzetta dello Sport and La Nazione.

 In 1964 his first of many books on athletics was published: A World History of Track and Field Athletics 1864-1964.
 He has since added a number of titles that cover the history of most of the events of athletics.

 In 1994, he was founder member, and president until 1998, of the Archivo Storico Dell'Atletica Italiana "Bruno Bonomelli", an Italian non-profit-making cultural association dedicated to the history of Italian athletics.

 In 2010, under the chairmanship of Mel Watman, Quercetani was invited, as an acknowledged industry expert, to help write the book to celebrate the 2012 centenary of the governing body of athletics, the IAAF.

 In 2012, in acknowledgement of his life's achievements, Quercetani was awarded by the IAAF the IAAF Veteran Pin, their most important award.

 Quercetani died on May 13, 2019, at the age of 97.
 He was survived by his wife Maria Luisa.

 Don Potts

 Donald H. Potts was born December 13, 1921.
-A degree in physics and a doctorate in mathematics led to a creer in industry and academia, including being professor of mathematics at Cal State Northridge from 1965 to 1991.
+A degree in physics and a doctorate in mathematics led to a career in industry and academia, including being professor of mathematics at Cal State Northridge from 1965 to 1991.

-An avid track fan from a young age, he and Roberto Quercetani compiled from 1948 the renowned annual world rankings in Track and Field News.
+A track fan from a young age, he and Roberto Quercetani compiled from 1948 the renowned annual world rankings in Track and Field News.

 He was a co-founder of ATFS and of the Federation of American Statisticians of Track (with Scott Davis and Stan Eales).

 He died November 1, 2001, in Santa Barbara, California.